-Josie is planning a live online group on a Thursday morning starting in September 2019.
-So when summer ends and everyone else goes back to…school-work- wherever, a small band of us writers will be staying home, making our own coffee and connecting across the world.
+I am planning a live online group on a Thursday starting in September 2019.
+So a small band of us writers will be able to stay right at home and connecting across the world.
 Miraculous!

-You need a computer.
-We will send you a link just before the first meeting and all you do is click… and you arrive in a room with other writers.
+I’ve been testing it out and although it takes a few minutes to get used to, it’s viable writers’ group.
+You need a computer and we can practice before the course begins.
+There’ll be a Zoom link and all you do is click… and arrive in a room with other writers.
 It’s a visual, virtual conference room so we will all be able to see as well as hear each other.

-The main point of this group is to find out what you really want or need to write next.
+The main focus of this group is to find out what you really want or need to write next.
+What do you want to say?
 What has been bugging you?
 What comes out when you write freely?
 We will be doing some exercises to discover what’s there at the moment.

 In this short course we will try different forms.
 What suits your voice now?
 Fiction?
 The personal essay or memoir?
 Poetry?
 Script?
 Song?
 Nothing is off limits in this experimental phase.
 Lets push the boat out and see where we go.
 All I ask is that you take the writer inside of you and our room-mates seriously.